byronalfonso/custom-endpoint-resource-viewer/README.md

 ### AssetsService

 The job of the AssetsService is to register all the required assets (scripts and styles) and localize them.
 It also takes care of enqueueing the registered assets upon execution of its public functions `enqueueScripts` and `enqueueStyles`.

+## Development:

+### System Environment
+The plugin was developed and tested on the following system environment

+- php 7.4
+- mysql 5.7
+- Wordpress 5.4.2

+### Http Request and Caching

+I've opted with [Guzzle](http://docs.guzzlephp.org/en/stable/), Simply because it is reliable (I've used it before), easy to setup and (IMHO) trusted by many other developers and frameworks.
+Also, I feel like I'm going to recreate the wheel if I create my own class that encapsulates a CURL or any built-in mechanism that allows for an http request.

+With regards to Http caching, I've initially I've thought about creating my own caching mechanism using the [Wordpress Object cache](https://codex.wordpress.org/Class_Reference/WP_Object_Cache) or with PHP session.
+However, since I'm already using Guzzle, I realized that there should be an already existing solution and I wasn't wrong.
+I found [guzzle-cache-middleware](kevinrob/guzzle-cache-middleware) which has a built-in support for different types of caching mechanism including Wordpress Object cache.
+Pretty neat right?
+However, after testing and debugging, I've ended up choosing the [Doctrine Cache](https://github.com/doctrine/cache) instead of the Wordpress Object cache due to the loading speed.
+While testing, I found Doctrine cache to be significantly faster compare to Wordpress Object cache.